ehrpg/rules/docs/skills/overview.md

 fighting.
 As soon as external influences come into affect, you _have to roll_.

-If you have unlocked a skill you make a skill check rolling a ten-sided dice, adding the appropriate ability modifiers, adding the skill rank and adding any specialised skill ranks (if applicable).
+If you have unlocked a skill you make a skill check rolling a ten-sided dice, adding the appropriate ability modifiers, and adding the skill's rank.

 If you have not unlocked the skill you simply roll a ten-sided dice and only add negative ability modifiers to the roll.

 When your result exceeds or is equal to the tasks difficulty (which is the base difficulty, plus any situational hindrances) you succeed.
-Please see tasks and _Checks and Difficulties_ for rules on causing minor, medium or major successes or failures.
+Please see tasks and _Checks and Difficulties_ for rules on calculating the DC, and causing minor, medium or major successes or failures.